ryanmoran/explorations/0002-tilt/README.md

 > * Sending only diffs of the build context, instead of re-uploading the same
 >   files over and over

-These are some of the pains that buildpacks (and TBS) are already trying to address.
+These are some of the pains that buildpacks (and kpack) are already trying to address.